Fianarantsoa Travel Guide

 Fianarantsoa © Bernard Gagnon

-Just 178 miles (287km) south of Antananarivo, Fianarantsoa is the wine capital of Madagascar, surrounded by vineyards.
-Although experienced wine tourists may be disappointed by the lack of polish at the wineries and shops in town, wine tasting in Madagascar is an increasingly popular activity.
+Surrounded by vineyards, Fianarantsoa is also the wine capital of Madagascar.
+Although experienced wine tourists may be disappointed by the lack of polish of the wineries and shops in town, wine tasting in Madagascar is an increasingly popular activity.
 Maromby, just north of Fianarantsoa, is a quiet village with a monastery that offers a good selection of local wines.

-A popular excursion from the city is the attractive town of Ambalavao, in the Central Highlands, which is well-known for paper-making, specialising in the Malagasy Antaimoro paper, made from papyrus and wild flowers.
+A popular excursion from the city is the attractive town of Ambalavao, in the Central Highlands.
+The town is well-known for paper-making, specialising in the Malagasy Antaimoro paper, made from papyrus and wild flowers.
 The paper is a popular souvenir from Madagascar, as is the silk produced at a factory in town.
 Those who travel to Ambavalao find it a thriving town with colourful buildings framed by elaborately-carved wooden balconies and tiled roofs.

 Become our Fianarantsoa Travel Expert